microsoft/botbuilder-dotnet/libraries/Microsoft.Bot.PublishValidation/readme.txt

 - AllowSpacesInProjectName:
     - Possible values: 'true' or 'false'
     - Description: No spaces in the Project's name (this is due to a bug in .NET/Azure - https://github.com/aspnet/websdk/issues/237)
+-AppSecret:
+    - Possible values: If necessary, environment variable name, following the format "$(ENV_VAR)".
+    - Description: Environment variable with the secret key to decrypt the .bot file, in case it's necessary.
 - NotRequireBotFile:
     - Possible values: 'true' or 'false'
     - Description: Existence of a '.bot' file